A day trip to Flensburg

 Ann suggested to think of Flensburg as a fish.
 We have to remember the head and tail of the fish, which were big churches at either end of the town and we will be able to navigate around the town.

 Streets getting ready for Christmas market

-After the introduction, she casually announced, “we will start our excursion by spending time in a Rum museum”, and my jaw dropped.
+After the introduction, she casually announced, “we will start our excursion by spending time in a rum museum”, and my jaw dropped.
 “Are you kidding?
 Are we not going to talk about the war?” was my reaction.
-And then I thought it was perhaps about Rum’s crucial role in the war.
+And then I thought, it was perhaps about rum’s crucial role in the war.

 Rum museum that makes you wiser in no time

-Rum Tasting in Flensburg
+The Rum Tasting

-When I heard Rum started out as a medicine in the ancient times, Especially, for a soar throat, toothache and to keep oneself warm as it has a numbing effect on the body parts.
-My respect for Rum went up half a notch.
-And then my respect for Rum dropped half a notch when I heard it was made out of Sugar byproducts such as Molasses.
-The sugarcane comes from the Caribbean and the majority of the Rum production in the world happens in the Caribbean.
-And lo, the Pirates of Caribbean and Rum addiction, it all made sense now.
+When I heard rum started as a medicine in the ancient times, especially, for sore throat, toothache and to keep oneself warm as it has a numbing effect on the body parts, my respect for rum went up half a notch.
+I further heard it was made out of sugar byproducts such as molasses and my respect for rum dropped half a notch.

 Rum distillery on display

 While I was still frowning, we received glasses of rum to sample.
 The strong nauseating smell of the rum didn’t help ease my frown.
 Just when I was about to take my water bottle out to fill the glass, Ann recommended savouring the rum without diluting it.
 She advised against mixing it with coke or any other beverage.
 I sheepishly pushed my water bottle back into the bag.
 I gulped it in one go like medicine.
 Then I noticed Ann enacting how one should savour the special rum by letting the taste linger on the middle of the tongue for a few seconds, then on the left side and then the right side of the tongue for a few seconds.